 Letters and Testimony

-- January 28, 2015—Letter (PDF) urging the House Committee on the Judiciary to support H.R.
+- January 28, 2015—Letter (PDF) urging members of the House Committee on the Judiciary to cosponsor H.R.
 494, the Competitive Health Insurance Reform Act.

 - April 16, 2013—Testimony (PDF) to the Senate Committee on the Judiciary addressing the oversight and enforcement of federal anti-trust laws.